PRO-2684/castwright/README.md

 - [x] Implement the `castwright` script parser.
 - [x] Write to an asciicast file.
+- [x] Terminal width and height detection.
 - [ ] Actual command execution and output capture.
-- [ ] Terminal width and height detection.
+- [ ] Dry-run mode.
+(Print the commands to be executed without actually executing them)

 ## Credits